Policies of the Triton Principal Herald

 2.9.8 Opal will send US Postal Letters of Notification for any electronic notification that is not ‘picked up’ within 30 days of the initial email.

-2.10.2 Members of Triton Staff, Golden Dolphin staff and all branch heralds are expected to have an account on OSCAR and to follow Atlantian submissions, and provide kingdom commentary equal to the herald’s skills.
+2.10.2 Members of Triton Staff, Golden Dolphin staff and all branch heralds are expected to have an account on OSCAR and to follow Atlantian submissions and provide kingdom commentary equal to the herald’s skills.

-2.10.3 Since OSCAR participation is such an effective education tool for SCA heraldry, any warranted Atlantian herald who requests an account on OSCAR will be granted kingdom commenting privileges and Laurel read privileges without any commitment to commentary.
+2.10.3 Since OSCAR participation is such an effective education tool for SCA heraldry, any warranted Atlantian herald who requests an account on OSCAR shall be granted kingdom commenting privileges and Laurel read privileges without any commitment to commentary.

-2.10.4 Individuals with satisfactory commentary for three months or more in OSCAR may request Laurel commenting privileges which will be granted at the discretion of Triton.
+2.10.4 Individuals with satisfactory commentary for three months or more in OSCAR may request Laurel commenting privileges, which will be granted at the discretion of Triton.

-2.10.5 Heralds from other kingdoms may request Atlantian Garden commenting permissions which will be granted on a case-by-case basis at Triton’s discretion.
+2.10.5 Heralds from other kingdoms may request Atlantian Garden commenting permissions, which will be granted on a case-by-case basis at Triton’s discretion.

 2.10.6 OSCAR commentary represents both the Kingdom and the College.
 It is to be kept professional, polite, and relevant to the submissions.
 Commentary is to be held confidential.
-Specifics are to be discussed only with others with OSCAR privileges as comments out of context can be confusing and, occasionally, hurtful.
-Violation of these ideas will be grounds for revocation of commenting privileges.
+Specifics are to be discussed only with others with OSCAR privileges, as comments out of context can be confusing and, occasionally, hurtful.
+Violation of these ideas will be grounds for the revocation of commenting privileges.

 2.11 Reporting for Official Courts